 What is Tai Chi?

-Taiji, better know as "Tai Chi" has a literal translation meaning "grand extreme boxing," but its simple, gentle movements means it is suitable for people of all ages and stages of fitness.
+Taijiquan (grand extreme boxing), better known as "Tai Chi", incorporates simple, gentle movements, suitable for people of all ages and stages of fitness.
 It is an internal martial art rooted in Chinese concepts of balance.

 What are the Benefits?

-Recent medical research supports that Tai Chi can improve balance, musculoskeletal strength and flexibility, cardio-respiratory function, cognitive function, immune function, and emotional well-being.
+Medical research supports that Tai Chi and Qigong can improve balance, musculoskeletal strength and flexibility, cardio-respiratory health, cognitive function, immune system response, and emotional well-being.

 What to Expect

 These classes will help to build a solid foundation for people who want to learn a longer form of Tai Chi and Qigong into self-care strategies.

 Learning tips for participants:

-- Wear loose and comfortable clothes and soft-sole shoes.
+- Wear loose and comfortable clothes and flat soft-sole shoes.

 - Keep a small journal or notebook to take notes during class.